2023–2025 Sundhnúkur eruptions: Barriers and roads

-In the early stages of the March–May eruption in 2024, the encroaching lava threatened Route 427 (Suðurstrandarvegur) as it amassed against the eastern protective barrier of the town and advanced towards the sea to the south.
+In the early stages of the March–May 2024 eruption, the encroaching lava threatened Route 427 (Suðurstrandarvegur) as it amassed against the eastern protective barrier of the town and advanced towards the sea to the south.
 This put two of the three crucial roadways linking Grindavík at risk, sparing only Route 425 (Nesvegur).
 Concerns grew as there was a chance the lava would make it to the ocean near the road, potentially causing minor explosions and emitting toxic gases like hydrochloric acid (HCl) due to chemical reactions with the sea.
 A zone extending 500 m from the anticipated point of marine entry was deemed critically dangerous to human safety.
 However, these risks were allayed when the lava halted approximately 300 m from Route 427, just days after the eruption began.
 Since then, the lava front has remained unchanged.

 On the evening of 20 June 2024, lava began to overspill a section of the barrier north-west of Sýlingarfell mountain after accumulating north and south of the protected Blue Lagoon and Svartsengi area.
 Before the overspill, workers had already begun efforts to stop or slow down the lava by bulldozing old soil over it and using at least three firefighting trucks along with equipment from Keflavík Airport and Grindavík to pump water via fire hoses, with "quite good results".
 This marks the first such lava mitigation attempt since the 1973 eruption in Heimaey.
 New roads were not constructed until the eruption ceased later in June.
 Most have already been rebuilt with base layers and gravel wearing courses over the newly solidified lava.
 The completion time of the project depended on the temperature of the lava.
 In the event of an imminent lava flow approaching the defence barriers, gaps in the protective wall that serve as road access points are temporarily sealed using bulldozers to maintain the integrity of the barrier.
 Once the volcanic hazard has subsided and the area is deemed safe, the gaps are cleared and reopened to restore transportation access.